rei/osbridge/content/slides.md

     - Began by convincing upper-management
     - Through director-level
     - Talent acquisition, core value alignment (stewardship/community service)
+    - Go for it!
+Just convince gatekeepers (legal, security, etc.)
     - --
     - Meet with OSL (graciously agreed)
     - Lots of experience with the political side of OSS